forbole/juno/README.md

 This will:
 1. Create a Docker container running a PostgreSQL database.
 2. Run all the tests using that database as support.

-## Schemas
-The schema definitions are inside the `db/postgresql` directory.
-Note, these schemas are not necessarily optimal and are subject to change!
-However, feel free to fork this tool and expand upon the schemas as you see fit.
-Any tweaks will most likely require adjustments to the `database` wrapper.

 ## GraphQL integration
 If you want to know how to run a GraphQL server that allows to expose the parsed data, please refer to the following guides: